 - Physical therapy.
 Tailored exercises and physical therapy help in restoring mobility and strengthening the spine.

-- Pain relief injections that can offer temporary pain relief by reducing inflammation around the affected area.
+- Pain relief spinal injections that can offer temporary pain relief by reducing inflammation around the affected area.

 - Spinal decompression therapy, which stretches and relaxes the spine.
 With the right approach, decompressing the spine can also help restore its normal anatomical shape.